This is the AWS CDK v2 Developer Guide. The older CDK v1 entered

-Constructs are the basic building blocks of AWS CDK apps.
-A construct represents a "cloud component" and
+Constructs are the basic building blocks of AWS Cloud Development Kit (AWS CDK) applications.
+A construct is a component within your

 Constructs are part of the Construct Programming Model (CPM).
-They're also used by other
+They are available to use with other tools such as

 Projen.